There is a problem with how we look at traffic generation.

 - Consider paying for traffic.

-Break your plan down into sizable chunks:
+You need to visualize these changes and break your plan down into sizable chunks:

 - Your primary conversion goals.